ekhumbata/Adventures-in-Duckietown/docs/finalproject.md

 Finally, for stopping while pe🦆strians (pedestrians) were crossing, we did almost the exact same thing again!
 We took an image of the ducks, color masked it, and while we saw that yellow in our FOV, we would not move.
 This worked well for us and we got stage two done fairly painlessly!

 One problem we did run into was after implementing stage two and re-testing stage one.
 After implementation, we noticed some strange stopping behavior and realized our bot was seeing yellow during stage 1 where none was present, perhaps due to our HSV values.
 Instead of fine tuning our HSV over and over, we decided to sleep the control node for stage two for the duration of stage one (~30 seconds) which fixed our problem.
+Alternatively, we could detect the final april tag coming out of the last intersection which would be a little more robust instead of timing the first section of the course.
+This may be something to try and do on a next iteration.

 ![](../docs/assets/images_finalProject/stage2.jpg)
-<figcaption align = "center"><b>Fig.2: Stage 2</b></figcaption>
+<figcaption align = "center"><b>Fig.2: Stage 2 (Mainly done by Jasper)</b></figcaption>

 <br>